kaseyb002/airtableHelpers/README.md

 # Airtable Helpers

-A simple handy functions you can use alongside the Airtable API.
-Very useful if you're working with records across separate bases.
+Just a couple handy functions to supplement the Airtable API.

+Helpful for working with records in separate bases.

 ## How to use
 ```javascript